diarmidmackenzie/unity-lessons/Lesson 4 - Player Movement (Part 1).md

 - Have we got sliding correct for slopes?

   - There's already a slope in the game, which you can test, and you could easily add a wider variety of slopes to test with.
+  - If you leave "Acceleration Speed in the Air" set to a non-zero value, then holding down W will allow you to slide up slopes pretty fast in a way that feels highly unrealistic.
+If you set this value to zero, the handling of sliding on slopes feels better, but I'm not sure it's completely correct yet.
   - Actually, the approach we took of using the aerial controls has worked out pretty well.
 If you slide down a slope, you accelerate over time, and if you try to slide up a slope, you actually slide backwards down it, which is quite a nice result.
   - But I'm not sure about the duration of the slide.
 Currently we always slide for 1 second.
 But ideally how long we slide for would depend on the terrain - if we start sliding down a slope, maybe we should keep sliding, until we reach the bottom?

 ### Exercises